Destination Management and the Visitor Economy (11210.2)

 There is no set textbook for this Unit.

-Instead, we will use a set of readings, most of which will be provided on the Unit Canvas site.
+Instead, students are offered a set of readings, most of which will be provided on the Unit Canvas site.

 However, these are only a selection from a vast literature on the topic, and you are strongly encouraged to undertake further research yourself to identify additional material of use in this Unit.